Can I Answer A Question For You? (847) 257-5172 todd@modernathletept.com

 This is a list of common problems that patients ask us to help fix.

-If your problem isn’t on the list above…or if you’re still unsure if physical therapy is right for you…then please take the opportunity to speak with Todd on the phone (he’s a sought-after Physical Therapist and Movement Specialist and especially good at getting questions answered)…
+If your problem isn’t on the list above…or if you’re still unsure if physical therapy is right for you…then a 100% free Discovery Visit would be the best first step.

 Will physical therapy cause me more pain?